-So in this tutorial we are going to be streaming Kafka data, but we need somewhere to store it.
-This could be local files, another database or S3 to name a few.
+In this tutorial we are going to be streaming Kafka data, but we need somewhere to store it.
+This could be local files, another database, or S3, to name just a few.
 But in this case we’re going to persist the data into a HDFS cluster.

 Deploy via the Juju GUI

-The easisest was to get going is via the GUI.
+The easiest was to get going is via the GUI.

 Once added to a new model, you can see the charms laid out on the canvas.
-You can see that it consists of 5 applications and by default 5 machines are used to deploy it.
+You can see that the bundle consists of 5 applications and by default 5 machines are used to deploy it.

-The applications are the Namenode, Resource Manager, Workers, Client and Plugin.
-This is a fully working Hadoop stack and so once deployed will spin up 3 workers to distirbute the processing load, but as we’re just testing here, we can keep costs down and reduce this to 1.
-To do this click on the Worker charm, this is the left hand most icon, and then in the top left you should see some details.
+The applications are Namenode, Resource Manager, Workers, Client, and Plugin.
+This is a fully working Hadoop stack and, once deployed, it will spin up 3 workers to distribute the processing load.
+As here we’re just testing, we can keep costs down and reduce this to 1.
+To do this, click on the Worker charm (this is the leftmost icon).
+This should bring up some details on the top left.

-If you’ve not logged into the charm store at this point you will be asked to Login or Sign up to Juju, this uses Ubuntu One, so if you’ve already got an account you can enter it here.
+If you’ve not logged into the charm store. at this point you will be asked to Login or Sign up to Juju.
+This uses Ubuntu One so, if you’ve already got an account there, you can enter it here.

 Deploy via CLI